ballerina-platform/ballerina-lang/docs/SyntaxSummary.md

 # Introducing Ballerina: A New Programming Language for Integration

-Ballerina is a new programming language for integration built on a sequence diagram metaphor.
+Ballerina is a new special purpose programming language for integration built on a sequence diagram metaphor.
 Ballerina is:
 - Simple
 - Intuitive
 - Visual